 4. I personally contacted a representative at Los Angeles County Department of Health Services by phone on or about March 2, 2015, and learned that in order to install a well and pump groundwater, an applicant must complete an application and pay certain fees.
-A true and correct copy of the L.A.
-County form application is attached to the Alternative Proposed Physical Solutions ("APPS") as Exhibit M. The SPPS includes requirements for new pumping that far exceed those required by the County.
+The SPPS includes requirements for new pumping that far exceed those required by the County.
 (See Paragraph 18.5.13 et. seq. of the SPPS).
 These proposed requirements appear very unreasonable and unduly burdensome for Willis Class Members.
 However, I am unable to more precisely evaluate the cost and feasibility of the standards without a Court-appointed expert.